The Pirates Recorded Their Fourth Straight Shutout And First Home Win Of The Season Friday Night

 Pirates Host Virginia Wesleyan At ECU Soccer Stadium

-Rob Donnenwirth enters his 16th season as the head coach of the women's soccer program at East Carolina University.
-He has guided the Pirates to eight 10-plus win seasons in 15 years, mentored 79 all-conference performers, had four academic All-Americans and his 146 victories makes him the winningest coach in school history.
+Rob Donnenwirth enters his 18th season as the head coach of the women's soccer program at East Carolina University in 2016.
+He has guided the Pirates to 10 or more wins nine different times, mentored 84 all-conference performers, four academic All-Americans and his 166 victories makes him the winningest coach in school history.

 The 2013 campaign kicked off with a milestone victory for Donnenwirth after he won his 200th-career game in a 2-0 victory at Davidson on Aug.
 23. The Pirates won at least nine games for the eighth year in a row en route to a 9-9-3 overall record, 5-4-1 mark in Conference USA games and reached the semifinals of the C-USA Tournament.
 Caitlin Hite became the first freshman in program history to earn all-conference first team honors, while Kendall Frey and Danielle Romano received third-team recognition.